 (Butler, Gender trouble: Subjects of sex/gender/desire, pp214)

 The construction of gender (the act of performing a gender role) is used to communicate with the people around us.
-We use gender expression in order to signify our position in a gender hierarchy and the roles that we take on.
 Our bodies (a politically and socially regulated medium) are the essential prop we use to convey our gender.
+We use gender expression in order to signify our position in a gender hierachy and the roles that we take on.

 “Natural” gender

-As a society, we enforce these ideas regularly, often ridiculing or violently subduing people who don’t conform to the binary (man or woman) expectations of Western society.
+As a society, we enforce these ideas regularly, often ridiculing or violently disciplining people who don’t conform to the binary (man or woman) expectations of Western society.
 One doesn’t need to look far to see this; men who act too feminine are often ridiculed and attacked, as are women who act too “manly”.

 Discrete genders are part of what “humanizes” individuals within contemporary culture; indeed, we regularly punish those who fail to do their gender right.